 Amish Country Ohio, USA Travel Guide

 Spring (April-May): The typical temperature range is from 40s to 60s°F (4-18°C).
 The weather brings moderate precipitation, with occasional rain showers refreshing the new foliage.
 Days become longer, and the air feels crisp.
-This period transforms the landscape with blossoming trees and green fields.
+This period changes the scenery with blossoming trees and green fields.

 Fall (September-October): Temperatures range from 40s to 60s°F (4-18°C).
 Humidity decreases, leading to dry, pleasant air.
-Skies often appear clear and bright, presenting excellent visibility for scenic drives.
+Skies usually look clear and bright, presenting excellent visibility to scenic drives.

-For an easy trip, consider a visit in late spring (May) or early fall (September).
+For a simple trip, consider a visit in late spring (May) or early fall (September).
 These times balance pleasant weather with fewer crowds.

 The peak autumn colors appear around mid-October.
 Book accommodations well in advance for this period.